matt576/solver_library/README.md

 Testing:

-Unit tests were written for all schemes and sample scenarios for the solvers implementation and can be found in the 'test' folder:
+Unit tests were written for all functions and schemes, with different sample scenarios for the solvers, which can be found in the 'test' folder.
+E.g.:

 - `y' = -y` with `y(0) = 1`
 - `y' = sin(t)` with `y(0) = 1`